Use of Low-Impact Development for Stormwater Adaptation

 What is Low-Impact Development (LID)?

-LID is an approach to land development or re-development proposed in 1998 to manage stormwater as close to its source as possible.
-It mimics the site’s pre-development hydrology or its original landscape (Clar, 2015).
+LID is an approach to land development or re-development that was proposed in 1998 to manage stormwater as close to its source as possible.
+It mimics the site’s pre-development hydrology or original landscape (Clar, 2015).

-LID is can also be used to reduce water and pollutant runoffs managing to where its closest to the source.
-LID can be integrated into the overall site design for a new development area, or it could be an individual small-scale stormwater management application like the use of a rain harvester to collect and filter stormwater (Clar, 2015).
+LID can also reduce water and pollutant runoffs, managing to where it is closest to the source.
+LID can be integrated into the overall site design for a new development area, or it could be an individual small-scale stormwater management application like using a rain harvester to collect and filter stormwater (Clar, 2015).

 LID Vs Green Infrastructure

 LID is sometimes used interchangeably with green infrastructure.
-However, green infrastructure (GI) is a much broader concept, and its application is beyond that of stormwater management.
-GI refers to natural infrastructures such as the use of ecosystems, forests, and vegetation to reduce pollution, combat the urban heat island (UHI) effect, capture carbon, improving aesthetics in the urban or city area and preserving the natural environment (Terminology of Low Impact, 2012).
+However, green infrastructure (GI) is a much broader concept, and its application is beyond stormwater management.
+GI refers to natural infrastructures such as using ecosystems, forests, and vegetation to reduce pollution, combat the urban heat island (UHI) effect, capture carbon, improve aesthetics in the urban or city area and preserve the natural environment (Terminology of Low Impact, 2012).

-Green infrastructures refer to projects like green roofs, porous pavement, bioswales and berms, rain gardens, urban tree canopy, that uses soil and vegetation for their natural purposes (Terminology of Low Impact, 2012).
+Green infrastructures refer to projects like green roofs, porous pavement, bioswales and berms, rain gardens, and urban tree canopies that use soil and vegetation for their natural purposes (Terminology of Low Impact, 2012).

 Benefits of LID and Green Infrastructures

-As the name suggests, low impact development technology does not employ hard engineering solutions that use conventional construction materials like cement and steel to build stormwater infrastructure.
+As the name suggests, low-impact development technology does not employ complex engineering solutions that use conventional construction materials like cement and steel to build stormwater infrastructure.

-It is a sustainable solution because it meets the criteria of sustainability in 3 areas: environmental, social, and economical.
-Low impact development reduces energy usage, improves water quality, and promotes natural habitats which benefit the environment.
+It is a sustainable solution because it meets the sustainability criteria in 3 areas: environmental, social, and economic.
+Low-impact development reduces energy usage, improves water quality, and promotes natural habitats, which benefits the environment.
 Socially, it increases recreational activities and improves health through cleaner surroundings.
-Its economic benefits include lesser future costs of stormwater management, and increased property values and local tourism (Green Infrastructure, 2014).
+Its economic benefits include lesser future costs of stormwater management, increased property values, and local tourism (Green Infrastructure, 2014).

-The study finds that LID can reduce peak runoffs by up to 66% and runoff volume by up to 121% for historical or past run-offs from storms.
-For future extreme storms with return periods of up to 80 or 100 years, it can reduce peak runoff by up to 16% and 37% in runoff volume (Lee, Hyun, & Choi, 2013).
+The study finds that LID can reduce peak runoffs by up to 66% and runoff volume by up to 121% for historical or past storm run-offs.
+Future extreme storms with return periods of up to 80 or 100 years can reduce peak runoff by up to 16% and 37% in runoff volume (Lee, Hyun, & Choi, 2013).

-The study concludes that LID can be a promising solution to adapt to future flooding and can be integrated into future urban development and stormwater management planning as well.
+The study concludes that LID can be a promising solution to adapt to future flooding and can be integrated into future urban development and stormwater management planning.

-A video below also demonstrates the benefits of integrating LID and green infrastructure to US urban development.
+The video below demonstrates the benefits of integrating LID and green infrastructure into US urban development.

 LID and green infrastructures are not new concepts, but with climate change, nature-based and sustainable solutions are gaining attention for sustainable climate adaptation and mitigation strategies.